squallstar/I-m-learning-japanese/README.md

 ## Lesson 3 - Show your appreciation

 It is custom to bring a souvenir from your home country or when visiting another country.
-Usually the best kind of omiage is something **edible**.
+Usually the best kind of `omiage` (souvenir) is something **edible**, like a box of small gifts.

 ### Example conversation: